functionland/blog/photos-intro-dev-to/README.md

 ## Does a workable solution for delivering and maintaining free software actually exist?

 Yes and no. There are architectural and operational issues.
 We can, however, arrive at a solution by refactoring to *Web 3.0*!
-This helps us address several
+It helps us address several
 challenges:

 ### 1. Servers are expensive, how to pay for them without charging the users?